Creating a great CV

 With both qualifications and work experience always start with your most recent work experience/qualification and then work backwards.

-A hirer will want to know what you have achieved at that place so don’t simple describe what you did, highlight what you achieved.
+A hirer will want to know what you have achieved at that place so don’t simply describe what you did, highlight what you achieved.

 Bullet point each achievement and where possible group your achievements into sub-sections under a clear sub-heading.
 For example, communication skills are a key element of many HR roles.
 Create a sub-section to detail examples of how you have demonstrated strong communication skills and the outcomes.